thienantran010/browser-automation-chromeos/README.md

      - To move geckodriver to a directory in the PATH, run `mv geckodriver /usr/local/bin` but replace `/usr/local/bin` with a directory in the PATH (`/usr/local/bin` could already be in the PATH)
      - To add the current directory to the PATH, run `export PATH="$PATH:$HOME/path/to/current/directory/from/HOME`.
 HOME is a variable that holds the path to the HOME directory, so in my case, it's `/home/ttran`.
 5. Download Firefox for Linux.
+   - You need to get the Linux version because that's the one the Linux container can access.
    - I'm not sure if you can do this in the VSCode Terminal, so I just used the terminal given when I activated Linux Development Environment.
    - Get the FireFox installer at the offical [website](https://www.mozilla.org/en-US/firefox/linux/).
 The installer should be in Downloads.
    - Follow the directions in this [article](https://support.mozilla.org/en-US/kb/install-firefox-linux)